 Are Regular Fat and Skinny Fat the Same Thing?

 The popular spiel online and on social media, including too many medical professionals, claims that regular white/yellow fat (1, 2) and skinny fat (3) are the same thing.
-Yet, the Standard BMI definition (4) clearly states that once a person is inside safe BMI — 18.5 to 24.99 — they no longer have too much/any excess regular white/yellow fat (5, 6).
-The scientific/medical definition (7) of skinny fat (normal weight obesity) is having too much fat on your body when within safe BMI — but it cannot be and is not too much/excess regular white/yellow fat.
+Yet, the Standard BMI definition (4) clearly states that once a person is inside safe BMI — 18.5 to 24.99 — they no longer have too much/any excess regular white/yellow body fat (5, 6).
+The scientific/medical definition (7) of skinny fat (AKA normal weight obesity) is having too much fat on your body when within safe BMI — but it cannot be and is not too much/excess regular white/yellow fat (body fat).

 You can technically lose 100% of your regular fat but your skinny fat (thin fat, cellulite) will remain.
 Just ask 80%+ of the women (8) and less than 10% of men (8) worldwide who are experiencing cellulite skinny fat.
 There is no scientifically documented evidence that a single one of them — 0% — has ever gotten rid of it.
 No matter how much regular fat they lose, how much muscle mass they add, or how many FDA-approved ways they pay for, they cannot permanently get rid of their cellulite.
 They can only reduce it.